sashinpivotal/dsa-java-review-doc/README.md

 ## Lab Step 8 - Custom exception (20 minutes)

+In the previous step, you used a Java-provided exception to handle abnormal situation.
+In this step, you are going to create a custom exception.

 ### Concepts that are exercised

-- Create and use a custom business level exception
+- Create and use a custom exception
+  - When do you want to create a custom exception?

 ### Concrete steps

-- Create and use *IllegalHourlyWageException* class instead of *IllegalArgumentException*
+- Create and use *IllegalHourlyWageException* class instead of *IllegalArgumentException* when *hourlyRate* is set to a value that is smaller than *FEDERAL_MINIMUM_HOURLY_WAGE*

 - If monthly salary for *SalariedEmployee* is set with more than 1 million dollars, throw *TooMuchSalaryException*